MarteXcoin-documentation/Documentation/README.md

 * See the documentation at the [Documentation](/introduction/) for help and more information.
+* For a better command documentation, see this [course](https://github.com/MarteXcoin-documentation/Learning-MarteXcoin-from-the-Command-Line).
 * Ask for help on the [MarteXcooin Telegram group](https://t.me/martexcoin).

 ### Pull requests are welcome